inrupt/artifact-generator/README.md

 lit-artifact-generator --help
 ```

-If you cloned the repository, you can replace  `lit-artifact-generator` by `node index.js` in all the following examples.
+If you cloned the repository, you can replace all the example references below to `lit-artifact-generator ...` with `node index.js ...`.

 ## Create a NodeJS artifact